RILEY-BLUE/Learning-from-Demonstrations-of-Critical-Driving-Behviours-Using-DRF/README.md

-# Offline Multi-agent RL using Driver Perceived Risk Models
+# Learning from Demonstrations of Critical Driving Behaviours Using Driver's Risk Field

-Offline RL using a multi-agent traffic simulator with driver risk field (DRF) agents.
+Imitation Learning using a multi-agent traffic simulator with driver risk field (DRF) agents.

-Note: This README is still under further maintainance.

 ## Description